+Today here we are going to discuss what is what is annual percentage rate or APR, and to completely know all about these read this complete post.
 First, APR indicates Annual Percentage Rate that is levied by the bank is levied on the customers when they adopt the bank product or facilities in the form of cash loans, mortgage loans, and so many for their personal or commercial motive and this interest charges at the end of the year or the end of the month with supplementary fees also.In simple words, APR is an amount of interest that the borrower pays to investors or lenders in exchange for taking money from him.

-How Does Calculate Annual Percentage Rate?
+How Does Calculate Annual Percentage Rate(APR)?

 Annual Percentage Rate includes periodic interest rate (fees+interest/ principal) by the number of days in the loan.
 No matter the time of the rate is applied to the balance.